A breakthrough for supply chain management

 - Information: Converting the mass of data into accessible information is a powerful step forward.
 Context and meaning is added to the raw data so managers can now receive that same, fact based information.
 But can this analysis be performed on a clear and timely basis?

 - Common Understanding and Knowledge: Knowledge is the ‘objective’ truth about the situation at hand.
-It is a combination of three areas above; the information has been refined and analysed, tested and validated.
+It is a combination of three areas above; the information has been refined and analyzed, tested and validated.
 Scenarios evaluated, personal views and questions scrutinized and answered.
 Actions identified with their impacts clearly set out.

 Why don’t we have knowledge?